runekaagaard/php-chano/docs/usage.rst

 Iteration
 ---------

-The Chano class can be looped over by instantiating it with either a array, stdClass or Traversable of arrays or objects.
+The Chano class can be looped over by instantiating it with either an array, stdClass or Traversable of arrays or objects.

 For example if ``$items`` is::